Duane Underwood Jr.: Pittsburgh Pirates

 On March 7, 2021, the Cubs traded Underwood to the Pittsburgh Pirates in exchange for Shendrik Apostel.
+In 43 games for the Pirates, he registered a 4.33 ERA with 65 strikeouts and 72 2/3 innings pitched.
 On September 6, Underwood was placed on the 60-day injured list with right shoulder inflammation.
+In 2022, Underwood made 51 appearances out of the Pirates' bullpen, recording a 4.40 ERA with 57 strikeouts in 57 1/3 innings pitched.

 On January 13, 2023, Underwood agreed to a one-year, $1.025 million contract with the Pirates, avoiding salary arbitration.
+He pitched in 20 games for Pittsburgh, recording a 5.18 ERA with 14 strikeouts and two saves in 24 1/3 innings of work.
+Underwood was designated for assignment on May 27.
+He cleared waivers and accepted an outright assignment to the Triple-A Indianapolis Indians on June 2.
+On October 2, Underwood elected free agency.

+New York Yankees

+On December 14, 2023, Underwood signed a minor league contract with the New York Yankees.
+In 32 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he compiled a 3.26 ERA with 40 strikeouts and 3 saves over 38 2/3 innings pitched.
+Underwood was released by the Yankees organization on August 5, 2024.

+Gastonia Ghost Peppers

+On April 18, 2025, Underwood signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.

 International career

-During the 2023 World Baseball Classic (WBC), Underwood pitched for the Puerto Rico national team.
+Underwood is of Puerto Rican descent through his maternal grandmother.
+During the 2023 World Baseball Classic (WBC), he pitched for the Puerto Rico national team.
 On March 13, 2023, he pitched in relief versus Israel and retired every batter faced in the eighth inning, after José De León started and Yacksel Ríos, Edwin Díaz kept the perfect game intact, and Martín Maldonado caught on the way to a 10–0 win.
 The contest ended when Maldonado scored on a walk-off hit in the bottom of the eighth inning that invoked the tournament's mercy rule.
 However, it did not qualify as an official perfect game per the Elias Sports Bureau, due to lasting fewer than nine innings.